 - Irritable Bowel Syndrome

-Thanks to modern life, things like stress, GMOs, gluten, artificial food additives and medications are causing our small intestines to loosen up faster than ever, producing inflammation and an immune response.
-Under normal circumstances, the immune system protects the body from the harmful effects of invading elements such as viruses, bacteria and toxins.
+Thanks to modern life, things like stress, GMOs, gluten, artificial food additives, and medications are causing our small intestines to loosen up faster than ever, producing inflammation and immune response.
+Under normal circumstances, the immune system protects the body from the harmful effects of invading elements such as viruses, bacteria, and toxins.
 However, when imbalances occur, it can often over-react to benign substances such as food.

 Here are 10 reasons why our labs can offer you the most advanced and accurate results: